Lisa Jaster: Ranger school

 One of the first three women to graduate the United States Army Ranger School, Jaster was the first female United States Army Reserve officer to earn the Ranger Tab.
 She completed the training, which as many as 60 percent of students fail within the first four days, after repeatedly "recycling" through, or retrying, several phases of the multi-locational course.
 There were 400 participants, 19 of whom were women, who initially began the training.
 Jaster endured the training, which takes a minimum of 61 days and includes up to 20 hours of training per day alongside a strict diet, for a grueling six months.
 She graduated at age 37, while the average trainee age is 23.
-Captain Kristen Griest and Captain Shaye Lynne Haver are the two other women aside from Jaster who have earned the Ranger tab.
+Major Kristen Griest and Major Shaye Lynne Haver are the two other women aside from Jaster who have earned the Ranger tab.
 They recycled together for the first round, but went on while she had to recycle for the second round.
 Jaster joined 87 other students in receiving the tab in a ceremony at Fort Benning.